top of page

 The chimney of Tate Modern opposite St Paul's Cathedral

-We do however also know that 2025 will be an eclectic year at Tate Modern.
-They’ll also be hosting exhibitions as eclectic as the immersive large-scale installations of Korean-born, London-based artist Do Ho Suh, a group exhibition on Nigerian Modernism, and a unique focus on Picasso’s The Three Dancers painting.
+2025 will be eclectic at Tate Modern — perhaps matching Bowery's vibe!
+They’ll also be exhibitions ranging from the large-scale colourful installations of Korean-born, London-based artist Do Ho Suh, a group exhibition on Nigerian Modernism, and a unique focus on Picasso’s The Three Dancers painting.

 bottom of page